Major Events in PFlow’s History

 PFlow designs a very large 4-post lift to clean the lens of the world’s largest telescope known as LSST.

 PFlow acquires a neighboring 26,000’ sq. ft. building for expansion.

 PFlow celebrates 40 years of service!

 The Quantum Drive is introduced.
 Designed for PFlow’s mechanical two-post lifts, the “MQ” reduces vibration and increases safety.

-VP of Marketing and Cartveyor sales, David Dux, retires after a 34 years career at PFlow.
+VP of Marketing and Cartveyor Sales, David Dux, retires after 34 years at PFlow.

 VP of Inside Sales, Dan Walters, retires after 31 years at PFlow.